thehugoson/hugoson.github.io/aboutme.md

 ---

 Education
-- Vanderbilt University (Computer Science B.S.)
+- Vanderbilt University (Bachelor of Science in Computer Science)